Random blog post: Cardigans of distinction

 To feature an article

 Click its name.
-It will be highlighted and an [Edit] button appears beside it.
+It will be highlighted and (if permitted by the administrator) an [Edit] button appears beside it.
 If you choose not to edit the article information, it will be featured but unlabelled.

 • Label : allows you to label (group) the article with others of a similar featured status.
 For example, you could label some articles to go in a ‘teasers’ block on your home page by labelling each potential article with Teaser.
-Be careful: labels are case sensitive
+Be careful: labels are case sensitive.
+To help, you may choose a label from the dropdown list of all currently defined labels or enter a new one.

-When you’re happy with your categorisation and/or description text, hit Save to store it.
-You can edit the information at any time by clicking the appropriate [Edit] button from the article list.
+When you’re happy with your values, hit Save to store the entry.
+You can edit the information at any time by clicking the appropriate [Edit] button from the featured article list.

 To unfeature an article

 Click its name again.
-When you confirm that you are sure, the article’s label and description are deleted, so be sure you really want to remove them, or have backed the information up somewhere.
+You may be offered a confirmation dialog box, in which case confirm that you are sure first.
+The article’s label, title and description are deleted, so be sure you really want to remove them, or have backed the information up somewhere.

 Finding articles to feature

 With large article lists it can become difficult to find the one you want.
-In the top-left is an Article live search.
-Click it to reveal the search criteria.
-Simply start typing in the By name box and your article list will be reduced as you type to only those that match.
+Above the grid is a control panel.
+Click it to reveal the plugin options.
+On the left is the Article search area and on the right are the plugin preferences.
+If you are in Display: All mode, simply start typing in the By name box and your article list will be reduced as you type to only those that match.
 Type multiple words to find articles that contain any of the given words.
 To quickly clear the box, hit the ESCape key.

 Alternatively, you can use the select list to choose all articles with a particular label.
 The empty entry at the top of the list means “all articles”.
-If you click to feature an article but don’t supply a label you can display it by choosing the [unlabelled] item from the list.
+If you have featured an article but don’t supply a label you can filter it by choosing the [unlabelled] item from the list.
 If you have labelled any articles, each label you have supplied will also be an option in the list.
 Remember that labels are case sensitive.

 Note that filtering by name or by label are mutually exclusive actions: selecting something from the dropdown will clear the text box, and typing something in the text box will reset the dropdown.

-If using smd_prefalizer to create the prefs, set the name and value as above and then set the following additional parameters:
+In addition, if you create a hidden pref called smd_featured_privs you can limit the privilege levels of accounts that can access the Featured articles tab.
+Default: 1,2.
+If using smd_prefalizer to create this pref, set the name and value as above and set the following additional parameters:

 • type : hidden